jrpotter/notebook/notes/algebra/set.md

 %%ANKI
 Basic
-What kind of propositional logical statement are the monotonicity properties of $\subseteq$?
+The monotonicity properties of $\subseteq$ are what kind of propositional logical statement?
-Back: An implication.
+Back: Implications.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1717073536967-->
 END%%